Unofficial translation provided for information purposes.

 The Secretary of State for Economy and Business Support is responsible for the FTF, acting Sepblac as the data processor on behalf of the former.

-Credit institutions must declare to Sepblac, for its inclusion in the FTF, certain information regarding current accounts, savings accounts, securities accounts or fixed term deposits as well as the holders of such accounts and deposits.
+Reporting institutions must declare to Sepblac, for its inclusion in the FTF, certain information regarding some financial products as well as their holders, under the Law 10/2010 of April 28, on the Prevention of Money Laundering and the Financing of Terrorism.

-When investigating crimes related to money laundering or terrorist financing, the examining judges, the Public Prosecutor’s Office and, upon judicial authorization or that of the Public Prosecutor, law enforcement agents may obtain information reported to the FTF.
+When investigating crimes related to money laundering or terrorist financing, the examining judges, the Public Prosecutor’s Office and, upon judicial authorization or that of the Public Prosecutor the authorised bodies may obtain information reported to the FTF.

-Likewise, Sepblac, for the performance of its functions, and the State Tax Administration Agency (AEAT, from its initials in Spanish), in the terms provided in Law 58/2003 of 17 December on General Taxation, may obtain access to data declared to the FTF.
+Likewise, Sepblac, for the performance of its functions, may obtain access to data declared to the FTF.